I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 3. Do Unto Others

-Terminating an employee is a very difficult thing to do and, unfortunately, people who have never done it and don’t know how, make the common mistake of avoiding the difficult conversation.
+Terminating an employee is a very difficult thing to do.
+And people who have never terminated an employee may make the common mistake of avoiding the difficult conversation.

 Consider the way you would like to be treated and try to create a process that eases the difficult conversation.